 Allen, as is all too common, got stuck in a cycle of comparing her life to others on social media.
 A wunderkind who was one of the first artists to really leverage social media fame into genuine success, it was easy for Allen to see young, successful Instagram stars and feel despair at her own perceived failures.
 “The more isolated that I became, the less actual socialising I was doing,” she admits.
 “I was married, with a lurking habit.
 It was definitely damaging.”

-Though Instagram has caused struggles, Allen has found Twitter as a place where she thrives.
-Often using the site as a platform to discuss politics – Allen is a strong supporter of the Labour Party and Jeremy Corbyn, and was a strong advocate for the victims of the Grenfell Tower fire last year – she’s found that Twitter is a place where her voice can be heard, rather than manipulated or muted, as in the tabloids.
+Though Instagram has caused struggles, Allen has found Twitter to a place where she thrives.
+Often using the site as a platform to discuss politics––Allen is a strong supporter of the Labour Party and its leader Jeremy Corbyn, and was a strong advocate for the victims of the Grenfell Tower fire last year––she’s found that Twitter is a place where her voice can be heard, rather than manipulated or muted, as in the tabloids.

 The ultra-minimal return to Instagram is one of a few safeguards Allen put in place around the creation of No Shame designed to stop her falling into the hole of “alcohol, and drugs, and sex, and quite self destructive stuff” that she used to cope with work previously.
 One of the most significant changes was that Allen had her own studio in London where she could work privately, free from the outside voices that were so destructive last time around.
 Rather than just write toplines for each track, as she had done on previous records, the new space allowed Allen to experiment with new sounds and live with them for long periods of time before deciding whether they were good enough to be on the record.
 “I wasn't really trying to do anything other than make an album that felt like my kind of authentic self,” she says, “and so I just kind of took control for the first time.”